Fused grid: Walkability

-Walkability, a neologism, refers to those characteristics of an area which enable or hinder one's ability to walk around.
+Walkability refers to those characteristics of an area which enable or hinder one's ability to walk around.
 More specifically, "walkable" means close; barrier-free; safe; full of pedestrian infrastructure and destinations; and upscale, leafy, or cosmopolitan.
 Of these characteristics some are related to the street network configuration, such as "close" and "pedestrian infrastructure" while others relate to land use and level of amenity such as destinations and sidewalks.
 The uniform grid's inherent high frequency and openness makes closeness easily achievable as the chosen routes can be direct.
 In its central city expression blocks are generally short and equipped with a sidewalk on each side.
 Suburban grids, however, often depart from the classic square block and include long orthogonal blocks and sidewalks only on one side or none at all.
 Similarly contemporary versions of the classic Radburn and Hampstead Garden Suburb do not always include pedestrian linkages that were present in the original.
 They too lack sidewalks, mostly to reduce costs but also on the assumption that resident traffic is low enough for the road pavement to be shared by all without risk.

 Published studies examined the relative connectivity of neighbourhoods built following the grid stencil or the Radburn-type pattern.

 A 1970 study compared Radburn to two other communities, one, Radburn-type (Reston, Virginia) and a second, a nearby unplanned community.
 It found that 47% of Radburn's residents shopped for groceries on foot, while comparable figures were 23% for Reston and only 8% for the second community.
 A 2003 study also compared Radburn (1929) to a neo-traditional development (1990).
 It found that the rates of connectivity differed with the destination.
 Shopping was considerably more direct and closer in Radburn while the elementary school was just as direct in both but at a marginally longer distance in Radburn.
 Accessibility to the park was virtually the same.
 Overall, walkability was marginally better in the Radburn neighbourhood.